ditatechwriter/dita_stuff/docs/GA-build.md

 GitHub Actions are a quick and easy way to automate build outputs form DITA content stored in a GitHub repository.

 The following code is a simple GitHub Actions workflow that builds HTML5 files from DITA content and deposits them in a branch called *published*.
-This build is kicked off on push or on pull\_requests to a the `main` branch.
-It is also possible to configure a cron job to run the build at a specific time, or to run the build manually.
+This build is kicked off on push or on pull requests to a the `main` branch. it's also possible to configure a cron job to run the build at a specific time, or to run the build manually.

 ```yaml
 name: site-build